markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 set of allowed values.
 The next example defines a new type based on the `string` type.
 That new type, `TrainType`, has a constraint that expresses that valid values have to begin with the string `ICE` or `RE` (two kinds of trains in Germany, InterCity Express and Regional Express).
+You can express a constraint on any type using the `where` keyword.
+For example, you could define the type of odd numbers as `type oddNum : number where isOdd(it)`.
 Finally, the new version of the `TrainConnection` defines a constraint that expresses that the train cannot arrive in the same city from which it leaves.
 We get errors when we try to create instances that do not conform to these rules, which is why all the following tests fail.